Delaware Court Records

 Under the Family Court Rules of Civil Procedure, Del.
 Fam.
 Ct.
 Civ.
 R. 3(a), before an individual or petitioner can serve Family Court papers to a respondent in the State of Delaware, they must file an accurate petition (complaint or statement of claim) with the Clerk of Court.

-The summons and a copy of petition are served together as per the State’s service of process:
+The summons and a copy of the petition are served together per the state’s service of process:

-• By personal service upon a competent individual.
-If the individual is absent/unavailable, copies may be delivered to a person of suitable age and discretion at the individual’s residence.
-Copies may also be delivered to the individual’s attorney, or any agent permitted by statute to receive service.
+- By personal service upon a competent individual: If the individual is absent or unavailable, copies may be delivered to a person of suitable age and discretion at the individual’s residence.
+Copies may also be delivered to the individual’s attorney or any agent permitted by statute to receive service.

 What is Contained in a Family Court Summons?

 A summons is a document that notifies a person when a petition or complaint has been filed against them in a court of law.
-A Clerk of Court or a Clerk’s deputy must sign the summons and it must be under the seal of the court.
+A Clerk of Court or a Clerk’s deputy must sign the summons, which must be under the seal of the court.
 It must also have the following details:

 What is Contempt of Court in Family Law in Delaware State?